gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 The default value is `route`.

+### *stateProtection* property

+The stateProtection property is used to enable or disable the state protection mechanism.
+The state protection mechanism is used to prevent CSRF attacks.

+The default value is true.

 ### *routes* property

 It holds an array of route configuration objects.
 The order of the configurations is important for the application router.